-Unitymedia KabelBW GmbH (formerly known as Unitymedia GmbH until August 8, 2012) (Unitymedia KabelBW) is a wholly-owned subsidiary of UPC Germany Holding B.V.
-(UPC Germany), which in turn is an indirect subsidiary of Liberty Global, Inc. (Liberty Global).
-Unitymedia KabelBW was formed by Liberty Global on October 15, 2009 and registered with the commercial register on October 23, 2009 in contemplation of the issuance of debt financing in connection with Unitymedia KabelBW's then potential acquisition of the entity (Old Unitymedia) that owned the largest cable operator in the German federal states of North Rhine-Westphalia and Hesse.
+Unitymedia KabelBW GmbH (Unitymedia KabelBW) is a wholly-owned subsidiary of UPC Germany Holding B.V.
+(UPC Germany), which in turn is an indirect subsidiary of Liberty Global plc (Liberty Global), the successor to Liberty Global, Inc. Unitymedia KabelBW was formed on October 15, 2009 and registered with the commercial register on October 23, 2009 in contemplation of the issuance of debt financing in connection with Unitymedia KabelBW's then potential acquisition of the entity (Old Unitymedia) that owned the largest cable operator in the German federal states of North Rhine-Westphalia and Hesse.
 In the following text, the terms "Unitymedia KabelBW," "we," "our," "our company," and "us" may refer, as the context requires, to Unitymedia KabelBW, or collectively to Unitymedia KabelBW and its subsidiaries.

-Unitymedia KabelBW, which operates in the German federal states of North Rhine-Westphalia, Hesse and Baden-Württemberg, provides video, broadband internet, telephony and mobile services to its customers.
+Unitymedia KabelBW, which operates in the German federal states of North Rhine-Westphalia, Hesse and Baden-Württemberg, provides video, broadband internet, fixed-line telephony and mobile services to its customers.

-Through a series of transactions that were completed during the second quarter of 2012 in conjunction with the Unitymedia KabelBW Exchange, as defined and described in note 13, UPC Germany, our immediate parent company, transferred UPC Germany Holdings GmbH (UPC Germany Holdings), an indirect parent company of Kabel BW GmbH (KBW), then the largest cable operator in Baden-Württemberg, to Unitymedia Hessen GmbH & Co.
-KG (Unitymedia Hessen), one of our wholly-owned subsidiaries (the KBW Fold-in).
-We have accounted for the KBW Fold-in as a reorganization of entities under common control.
-Accordingly, we have recorded the transfer of UPC Germany Holdings and its subsidiaries (collectively, the Kabel BW Group) at carryover basis and the applicable prior period information has been retrospectively revised to give effect to the resulting change in reporting entities for all periods in which we and the Kabel BW Group were under the common control of Liberty Global (namely all periods beginning on or after the December 15, 2011 acquisition of a then indirect parent of KBW by a then indirect subsidiary of UPC Germany Holdings).
+Through a series of transactions that were completed during the second quarter of 2012 in conjunction with a debt exchange where debt previously issued by the Kabel BW Group (as defined below) was exchanged for new debt issued by Unitymedia KabelBW, UPC Germany, our immediate parent company, transferred UPC Germany Holdings GmbH (UPC Germany Holdings), an indirect parent company of Kabel BW GmbH (KBW), then the largest cable operator in Baden-Württemberg, to Unitymedia Hessen GmbH & Co.
+KG (Unitymedia Hessen), one of our wholly-owned subsidiaries (collectively, the KBW Fold-in).
+We accounted for the KBW Fold-in as a reorganization of entities under common control.
+Accordingly, we recorded the transfer of UPC Germany Holdings and its subsidiaries (collectively, the Kabel BW Group) at carryover basis and the applicable prior period information was retrospectively revised to give effect to the resulting change in reporting entities for all periods in which we and the Kabel BW Group were under the common control of Liberty Global (namely all periods beginning on or after the December 15, 2011 acquisition of a then indirect parent of KBW by a then indirect subsidiary of UPC Germany Holdings (the LG/KBW Transaction)).
 For additional information, see note 5.
 Additionally, in the third quarter of 2012, Unitymedia Hessen sold its shares of UPC Germany Holdings to UPC Germany NewCo GmbH (UPC Germany NewCo) and UPC Germany Holdings was merged into UPC Germany NewCo.

-In addition to our core business, Unitymedia KabelBW's arena segment operated a direct-to-home satellite (DTH) digital pay-TV platform that, as further described in note 5, we closed down effective September 30, 2010.
+In addition to our core business, Unitymedia KabelBW's arena segment operated a direct-to-home satellite digital pay-TV platform that we closed down effective September 30, 2010.
 We have presented Unitymedia KabelBW's arena segment as a discontinued operation in our consolidated statements of operations and cash flows.
-As such, all statements of operations and cash flow amounts presented in the notes to these consolidated financial statements relate only to our continuing operations, unless otherwise noted.
+As such, all statements of operation and cash flow amounts presented in the notes to these consolidated financial statements relate only to our continuing operations, unless otherwise noted.